Symbolic and Structural Model-Checking: Proving with SMT constraints

 \end{definition}

 The state equation constraint is thus implemented by adding for each transition $t\in \Trans{}$ a variable $n_t \geq 0$ and then asserting for each place $p \in \Places{}$ a linear constraint.
 Instead of considering all transitions and adding a variable for each of them, we can limit ourselves to one variable per possible transition \emph{effect}, thus having a single variable for transitions $t,t'$ such that $\Effect(t)=\Effect(t')$.
 Care must be taken when interpreting the resulting Parikh vectors however.
 In the worst case, the state equation adds $|\Trans{}|$ variables and $|\Places{}|$ constraints, which can be expensive for large nets.
 We always start by introducing the constraints bearing on places in the support.
+Although flow constraints are redundant with respect to the state equation (the state equation implies the flow constraints), leveraging the incremental nature of the solver we do not restart it or clear the flow constraints however.

 A side effect of introducing the state equation constraints is that we now have a candidate Parikh firing vector, in the form of the values taken by $n_t$ variables.
 The variables in this Parikh vector can now be further constrained, as we now show.